 Book Review: Ghosted By Rosie Walsh

 Almost every one of us can relate to the sour feeling and phenomenon of being “ghosted” and what it feels like to never hear from someone again.
-For those who have read Gillian Flynn’s psychological romantic thriller, Gone Girl, Blood Orange by Harriet Tyce and/or anything by Llane Moriarty, then you may have heard about The Man Who Didn’t Call or Ghosted by Rosie Walsh.
+For those who have read Gillian Flynn’s psychological romantic thriller, Gone Girl, Blood Orange by Harriet Tyce and/or anything by Llane Moriarty, then you may have heard about (previously titled) The Man Who Didn’t Call or Ghosted by Rosie Walsh.
 This book is a romantic thriller from cover to cover and I devoured this fantastic summer contemporary like it was candy.
 Or perhaps, honey is the better word; the prose is so smooth and sweet, and it draws you in and keeps you hooked until the end.
 I ate up this short 174-page whirlwind of a tragic love story within the span of a single day, if that tells you how truly wrapped up in it, I was.

-There’s no better feeling than picking up the perfect book for your current season of life— the ideal read you’re just craving.
+There’s no better feeling than picking up the perfect book for your current season of life—the ideal read you’re just craving.
 I nabbed this book just before summer started and left it sitting on my shelf for weeks before I realized what gold lay in store or me within its pages.
 I picked it up around July and was left hungering for more as soon as I’d put it down.
 Ghosted was sweet, to be sure, but it was also equal parts heartwarming, and heartbreaking, gushworthy, swoonworthy, and it’s a story I will always look back fondly on.

-This contemporary romance has everything you could ever want— complex relationships that make your heart ache, flawed, yet deeply loveable, compelling characters, multiple layers of secrets/intrigue guaranteed to keep the pages turning, a pacing that you’ll find makes you hold your breathe one moment and sigh out of relief the next, and a premise that is just utterly dazzling.
-The TWIST was so, so good.
+This contemporary romance has everything you could ever want—complex relationships that make your heart ache, flawed, yet deeply loveable, compelling characters, multiple layers of secrets/intrigue guaranteed to keep the pages turning, a pacing that you’ll find makes you hold your breathe one moment and sigh out of relief the next, and a premise that is just utterly dazzling.
+The twist was so, so good.

 An underlying theme in this book, much like Walsh’s other works is the protagonist who is not what he or she seems.
 Layers of mystery woven together pull readers in ever deeper the longer they read and leaves them eager for more even after the mystery is solved.
 Walsh makes clever use of Facebook posts and text messages to build suspense— an apt strategy for creating a compelling and relatable read for many readers today.